 Focusing attention on the crisis of murdered and missing Aboriginal women.

-Ottawa (28 Sept.
-2011) – The sixth annual Sisters in Spirit Vigil will take place Oct.
+Ottawa (2 Oct.
+2009) – The fourth annual Sisters in Spirit Vigil will take place Oct.
 4 across Canada to honour murdered and missing Aboriginal women and their families.

-Sisters in Spirit (SIS) is an initiative launched by the Native Women’s Association of Canada (NWAC) to address the issue of the hundreds of Aboriginal women and girls who have either disappeared or have been found murdered in Canada over the past few decades.
-The SIS Initiative has worked to identify root causes, trends and circumstances of violence that have led to these disappearances and deaths.
+Sisters in Spirit (SIS) is an initiative launched by the Native Women’s Association of Canada (NWAC) to address the issue of the hundreds of Aboriginal women who have either disappeared or have been found murdered in Canada over the past few decades.

 The National Union of Public and General Employees (NUPGE) is one of Canada's largest labour organizations with over 340,000 members.
 Our mission is to improve the lives of working families and to build a stronger Canada by ensuring our common wealth is used for the common good.
 NUPGE